fused-effects/fused-effects/README.md

 ### Algebraic effects

 In `fused-effects` and other systems with _algebraic_ (or, sometimes, _extensible_) effects, effectful programs are split into two parts: the specification (or _syntax_) of the actions to be performed, and the interpretation (or _semantics_) given to them.
-Thus, a program written using the syntax of an effect can be given different meanings by using different effect handlers.
+Thus, a program written using the syntax of an effect is given different meanings according to the semantics of the chosen effect handler.

-These roles are performed by the effect and carrier types, respectively.
+These roles are performed by _effect types_ and _carrier types_.
 Effects are datatypes with one constructor for each action, invoked using the `send` builtin.
-Carriers are generally `newtype`s, with an `Algebra` instance specifying how an effect’s constructors should be interpreted.
+Carriers are monads, with an `Algebra` instance specifying how an effect’s constructors should be interpreted.
 Each carrier handles one effect, but multiple carriers can be defined for the same effect, corresponding to different interpreters for the effect’s syntax.
 For more information about the `Algebra` class, consult [the FAQs][].

 [the FAQs]: https://github.com/fused-effects/fused-effects/blob/master/docs/defining_effects.md